The Easy Way to Start a Garden from Scratch (That Won’t Break the Bank!)

 I think about my neighbor’s garden design plan often, and have used it to successfully start my own garden beds.

 The concept is simple.
 Grab some packages of mixed seeds.
 You can budget whatever you need to for the seeds but it shouldn’t cost you more than $20 (especially when you can get 500 mixed seeds for just $8).
 Choose perennials and annuals, wildflowers and edible plants, whatever you think will be a good mix for your space.
 You prep the soil, scatter the seeds, and then watch the garden grow!

-“But”, you say, “what about spacing and design and putting the tall plants at the back border?!”.
+“But,” you say, “what about spacing and design and putting the tall plants at the back border?!”
 Never fear friends, what begins as a haphazard sowing turns into a process of refinement.
 As you tend to your garden, you can remove or move plants, and you can add more too.
 Over the first season you can work together with your garden, collaborate on what is working (or not working) for you both.
 And remember, you are the boss and have the final say.
-If something isn’t working, you get to compost it!
+If something isn’t working for you, you get to compost it!

 Pick the Seeds

 You can handpick the seeds you want to grow or buy a mix of seeds created for a variety of garden types: cutting flowers, butterfly / bee/ hummingbird mixes, wildflowers, perennials, etc. My best advice is get your seeds locally.
 Find a mix that is made for you area.
 Ask the seller or store clerk if there are any invasive species in the mix, how long they take to germinate, and which ones will flower in the first year.
 Look for seeds that suit your soil conditions (see how to do an at home soil test here) and pick the right flowers for sun, part sun, or shade.